Mutations

 This mutation is only inheritable directly from faenin (must explicitly list "faenin" as a subtype on their masterlist entry).
 Normal elnin with doe-eyes (fae) can only pass on the standard version of the doe-eyes mutation to their children.

-Fiend Horns
+Fiendish Horns

-Fiend Horns
+Fiendish Horns

-Species: Elnin (Djinn subtype)
+Species: Elnin (Djinnin subtype)

 Rarity: Exotic